There can’t be credible election without improvement of electoral laws — PDP

 “If you look at the election that was held in Edo where results were transferred on INEC portal from the units, the base of the election, to the collation centre, that negated and ruled out the tendency of hoodlums hijacking results and changing them.

-“By first quarter of next year, we would have been able to begin the pilot scheme.”
+“By the first quarter of next year, we would have been able to begin the pilot scheme.”

 Ologbondiyan added that the NEC also agreed to strengthen the PDP’s processes of reconciliation both at the zonal level and national level.